keu/docs/software_versioned_docs/version-0.23/logs-to-s3.md

 Fluentd will continue to forward logs to Elasticsearch in addition to the destination you additionally configure, so we strongly recommend keeping the Elasticsearch output.

-> **Note:** The logs in question in this doc are Airflow logs, NOT Astronomer platform logs from Houston, the Registry, etc. They're the equivalent of deployment-level logs exposed in the 'Logs' tab of the Astronomer UI and task logs rendered in the Airflow UI.
+> **Note:** The logs in question in this doc are Airflow logs, NOT Astronomer platform logs from Houston, the Registry, etc. They're the equivalent of deployment-level logs exposed in the 'Logs' tab of the Software UI and task logs rendered in the Airflow UI.

 ### Prerequisites